Sialis

 • Backyard Blues, 1991.
 Fledglings feed at kitchen window and bathe.
 Bluebird orphans, etc. Birdseye View Productions.
 48 minutes.

 • Bluebirds Inside the Nestbox, by the North Carolina Bluebird Society.
 From actual nestbox cam footage.
 Interesting, fun for children (not much explanatory dialog.)
 May be purchased online directly from The North Carolina Bluebird Society as a VHS tape or a DVD for $13.85, including shipping; quantity discounts are available.
-Also available for a $20 donation to Cornell Nestbox Cams.
 15 minutes.

 • Bluebird Trails: How to Start and Maintain a Bluebird Trail.
 1989.
 Steps in managing a bluebird trail, practical tips on how to deal with problems such as predators and competitors.
 Birdseye View Productions.
 37 minutes.